eduNEXT/picasso/README.rst

 2. Modify the ``STRAIN_REPOSITORY``, ``STRAIN_REPOSITORY_BRANCH``, ``STRAIN_PATH``, and ``SERVICE`` inputs to match your project requirements.

-3. Trigger the workflow manually via the GitHub Actions tab, using the `workflow_dispatch` feature to input the necessary values.
-You can also set up a custom trigger for the workflow based on your project requirements.
+3. You can also set up a custom trigger for the workflow based on your project requirements.

-This example allows building Open edX images with various services such as ``openedx``, ``mfe``, ``codejail``, and more, using the Picasso workflow.
-You can configure the repository, branch, and strain path for the build, as well as choose the specific service to build.

 Getting Help
 ************